 (5) Discipline attorneys;

 (7) Correct errors in a record.

-(c) Prior to the two thousand three regular session of the Legislature and annually thereafter, the supreme court of appeals shall report to the Legislature on the caseload in each family court circuit and shall recommend changes to the management of the family court as the supreme court of appeals deems warranted or necessary to improve the family court.
+(c) Prior to the 2003 regular session of the Legislature and annually thereafter, the Supreme Court of Appeals shall report to the Legislature on the caseload in each family court circuit and shall recommend changes to the management of the family court as the Supreme Court of Appeals deems warranted or necessary to improve the family court.